bjarneo/array-spread/README.md

 Why
 ------
-Concat a matrix array into one flat array.
+Concat a matrix array into one flattened array.

 Installation
 ------